-With producer John Alcock back behind the boards, Lynott -- along with drummer Brian Downey and guitarists Scott Gorham and Brian Robertson -- recorded the 10 tracks that would make up the album released that October.
-They more or less followed the template set in place on Jailbreak, with Lynott's songwriting traveling the same narrative path he had taken on the band's breakthrough LP... the same path that had drawn some unwanted comparisons.
+With producer John Alcock back behind the boards, Lynott – along with drummer Brian Downey and guitarists Scott Gorham and Brian Robertson – recorded the 10 tracks that would make up the album released on Oct.
+16, 1976.
+They more or less followed the template set in place on Jailbreak, with Lynott's songwriting traveling the same working-class narrative path he had taken on the band's breakthrough LP.

+That had already drawn some unwanted comparisons.
 "There's a guy here in L.A. who's written how I'm Bruce Springsteen" Lynott told Creem in a 1976 interview.
-"Now I have to spend half my interviews saying I'm not fooking Bruce Springsteen, and that I appreciate him, but I don't try to imitate him.
+"Now, I have to spend half my interviews saying I'm not fooking Bruce Springsteen, and that I appreciate him, but I don't try to imitate him.
 I take it as a compliment when we're compared, but I take it as an insult when it's said I imitate him.
 This guy here in L.A. worded it in such a way that all of a sudden I'm on the defensive."

-Even though the connection isn't an unfair one, Lynott finds his own voice on Johnny the Fox's opening one-two punch of "Johnny" and "Rocky."
-The momentum continues on "Don't Believe A Word," the bluesy "Borderline" and the dramatic "Fool’s Gold."
-Side two doesn't fare as well.
+Lynott certainly finds his own voice on Johnny the Fox's opening one-two punch of "Johnny" and "Rocky."
+The momentum continues on "Don't Believe a Word," the bluesy "Borderline" and the dramatic "Fool’s Gold."
+Side two doesn't fare as well, however.

-Things begin to fall apart as the album moves on.
-The storming "Massacre" isn't bad, but "Sweet Marie," "Old Flame" and "Boogie Woogie Dance" fail to ignite.
+Things begin to fall apart as Johnny the Fox moves on: The storming "Massacre" isn't bad, but "Sweet Marie," "Old Flame" and "Boogie Woogie Dance" fail to ignite.
 Overall, the album lacks the focus and dynamic the band more than delivered on Jailbreak, and sales reflected this.